P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Introduction

-In our work, we minimize the gap between predicting maps for clustered scenarios of any size and current research.
-We propose a framework called \textit{P}$^2$ \textit{Explore}.
-Firstly, we train a neural network to perform floor plan extraction in a clustered map.
-Then, real-world floor plan datasets are used to train another network for predicting local maps.
-Additionally, we design an algorithm to combine predictions from different positions, enabling the generation of a global predicted map.
+In conclusion, there are two major challenges in using map prediction to accelerate exploration.
+Firstly, how to achieve efficient map prediction in general cluttered environments.
+Secondly, how to use inaccurate prediction to accelerate exploration.
+In our work, we minimize the gap of current research in predicting maps for cluttered scenarios of any size and how to implement them for exploration robustly.
+We propose a framework called \textit{P}$^2$ \textit{Explore} (Floor \textbf{P}lan \textbf{P}rediction Explore).
+For the first challenge, rather than directly predicting the scene with obstacles, we focus on predicting the floor plans that are more feasible to achieve.
+For the second one, we extract the segmentation of rooms in the predicted map and use their connectivity to provide high-level guidance for exploration.
+To be more specific, firstly, we propose a new architecture of UNet for \textbf{f}loor plan \textbf{p}rediction called FPUNet.
+It is trained on a dataset containing real-world scenes.
+Then, we combine predictions from different frontiers, enabling the generation of a global predicted map.
 As a result, our algorithm can be extended to maps of any scale.
-Furthermore, we perform region segmentation based on the predicted map, extracting the specific locations of individual rooms and automatically generating the topological connectivity between them, which can be used for downstream tasks.
-Leveraging the predicted rooms and connectivity, we apply our approach to exploration and navigation tasks in unknown environments.
+Furthermore, we perform room segmentation based on the predicted map, extracting the specific locations of individual rooms and automatically generating the topological connectivity between them.
+Then, we optimize the visiting order of all rooms including the predicted ones to accelerate exploration.
 The illustration for the proposed method can be found in Fig. \ref{fig:total}.
-Our main contributions are \begin{itemize}[leftmargin=*] \item A map prediction algorithm for clustered environment with unlimited size is proposed, enabling both room segmentation and connectivity prediction. \item Algorithms are designed to integrate map prediction with exploration and navigation tasks in unknown environments. \item The effectiveness of the algorithm is validated in both simulations and real-world environment with noise. \end{itemize}
+Our main contributions are: \begin{itemize}[leftmargin=*] \item FPUNet is proposed for map prediction in cluttered environment, which is the state-of-the-art (SOTA) architecture. \item Room segmentation and connectivity are generated.
+Then, the visiting order of all rooms are optimized based one the connectivity to accelerate exploration. \item The effectiveness of \textit{P}$^2$ \textit{Explore} is validated in both simulations and real-world environment with noise. \end{itemize}